Magic Lantern (Yorushika album)

 Magic Lantern (幻燈, Gentō) is the first art book and fourth studio album by Japanese rock duo Yorushika.
 It was released on April 5, 2023, by Polydor Records.

 The art book contains two chapters titled "Portrait of Summer" (夏の肖像, Natsu no Shōzō) and "Dancing Animals" (踊る動物, Odoru Dōbutsu), and consists of illustrations by Ryū Katō containing a scannable QR code that redirects to a dedicated website for music playback.

 Most of the songs are not available in the digital edition and are only accessible through the art book.
 The duo has also stated that the art book or album will not be released on a CD.

 Release

 The art book and digital edition of the album were both released on April 5, 2023, by Polydor Records.
 The art book contains 25 songs in total, including the previously released singles "Matasaburō", "The Old Man and the Sea", "Howl at the Moon", "Bremen", "Left-Right Confusion", "Chinokate", and "451".

 The art book contains all 25 songs, but the digital edition only includes 10 songs, 8 of them being previously released singles, and the two new ones being "Miyakōchi" from the first chapter "Portrait of Summer" and "The First Night" from the second chapter "Dancing Animals".

-The remaining 15 songs are said to be released digitally after March 31, 2026.
+The remaining 15 songs are set to be released digitally in streaming services on July 1, 2026.

 Track listing

-All lyrics, music, and arrangement by n-buna.
+All lyrics, music, and arrangement by N-buna.